reneradoi/kafka-streams-simple-python-app/README.md

 Execute the setup with `docker-compose up -d`.

 ## Run the Application
 This project ships with a kafka producer, consumer and a streams app.
+Producer and consumer are based on the step-by-step guide "Getting Started with Apache Kafka and Python" (https://developer.confluent.io/get-started/python).

 Deployment steps are the following:
 * start the faust worker: `faust -A purchase_stream worker -l info`